 If you need help with psychological issues or relationships, get in touch with me.
 I help people all over the world and in the comfort of your own home.
-We can chat via Skype or vee.com and if there is any work to be done between sessions, we can communicate briefly on via email.
+During my online tele-sessions, we can chat via Skype or vee.com and if there is any work to be done between online sessions, we can communicate briefly on via email.

 Online counselling sessions are just as effective as face to face sessions and in some cases can be even more effective as you can feel relaxed in your own home when talking about private issues that you normally wouldn’t share.
-I offer a series of 50 minutes counselling sessions.
+I offer a series of 50-minute remote therapy sessions.
 Online counselling sessions are available every day (Monday - Friday, UK hours) and some evenings as well.
-Get in touch with me to find out when we can get together dicuss whatever is bothering you.
+Get in touch with me to find out when we can get together to arrange a remote therapy session and discuss whatever is bothering you.

 Online Counselling can be carried out via Email or Video Conferencing (see below more details)

 Fee of Skype session: £45 (British Poundsterling) per 50 minutes